Nancy Pheng Street

 When Nancy Pheng Street decided to go to law school, she had no idea that her legal career would one day require her to be intimately familiar with the medical industry.
 But today, as staff counsel at the California Department of Managed Health Care (DMHC), Ms. Street has in-depth knowledge of many medical procedures and healthcare provider policies as a result of her work.

 Ms. Street graduated from the University of California, Davis in 2001 with a degree in International Relations.
 Knowing that a graduate degree would help her stand out in a sea of job applicants, she decided to take the LSAT "kind of on a whim."
-A few months later, Ms. Street became a student at University of the Pacific, McGeorge School of Law.
+A few months later, Ms. Street became a student at McGeorge School of Law, University of the Pacific.

 During law school, Ms. Street participated in intramural sports and campus social activities.
 "I've always been a social person, so I really liked Bar Review and Raft Race," she says, referring to two popular social traditions at McGeorge.
 Ms. Street spent her first summer during law school working at a small law firm in San Luis Obispo.
 "It was only three attorneys doing commercial real estate and business law," she explains.
 "I worked on commercial leasing research."
 The next summer, after her second year at McGeorge, Ms. Street decided to stay in Sacramento to volunteer as a law clerk at the DMHC.
 It was a decision that she would not regret.
 She carried the position over into her last year of law school, and after she graduated and took the bar exam, she returned to the state agency as a graduate legal assistant.